zpainesi/L1EGCalibrations/README.md

     * Run2IdLevel  (isProbeLoose from the TagAndProbe tree)

 2. Use the script `produceTreeWithCompressedIetaEShape.py` to compress the variables.
 This file uses the following .txt files containing the compressions of each variable:
-    * data/compressedSortedShapes.txt
     * data/egCompressShapesLUT_calibr_4bit_v4.txt
     * data/egCompressELUT_4bit_v4.txt
     * data/egCompressEtaLUT_4bit_v4.txt

-    This step will produce a new root file  which will be used for regression of caliberation LUT.
+    This step will produce a new root file  which will be used for regression of caliberation LUT .It will also make `data/compressedSortedShapes.txt`  which will later be used to decompress the shape variable.

 3. Setup the `regressionConfig.cfg` for regression training